Wage and Hour Law Updates

 - Employers with Spanish-speaking employees must post a Spanish poster.

 - Posters in other languages spoken by employees with limited English proficiency should be requested from the Division, which will provide a translation “if feasible.”

-Please contact PSB Law at (303) 622-3883 to learn more about these changes and how they may affect your employment or business.
+Please contact Patricia S. Bellac Law Firm at (303) 622-3883 or contact us online to learn more about these changes and how they may affect your employment or business.